Pamela Colman Smith: Posthumous exhibitions

-An exhibition of Smith's art entitled To All Believers—The Art of Pamela Colman Smith was held in the United States in 1975.
-It was sponsored by the University of Delaware and the Delaware Art Museum in association with the Delaware chapter of The Victorian Society in America.
+The exhibition To All Believers—The Art of Pamela Colman Smith was held in the United States in 1975, sponsored by the University of Delaware and the Delaware Art Museum in association with the Delaware chapter of The Victorian Society in America.
 The exhibition was held at the Delaware Art Museum from 11 September to 19 October, and at the Art Museum, Princeton University, from 4 November to 7 December.

 An exhibition, Georgia O'Keeffe and the Women of the Stieglitz Circle, was held in 2007–2008.
 It was at three museums: the Georgia O'Keeffe Museum in Santa Fe, New Mexico; the High Museum of Art in Atlanta, Georgia; and the San Diego Museum of Art in San Diego, California.
 The exhibition included works by Smith and other women artists who were active in the art and photography scene prior to O'Keeffe.
 Their works help to put O'Keeffe's art in the context of the time.
 The exhibition was based on the scholarly book Modernism and the Feminine Voice: O'Keeffe and the Women of the Stieglitz Circle by Kathleen Pyne, which contains a chapter on Smith.

-In 2019, the Brooklyn Campus of the Pratt Institute Libraries held an exhibition of Smith's work entitled Pamela Colman Smith: Life and Work.
-The exhibition included books, prints, reproductions of paintings and illustrations, tarot decks, and photographs.
+The Brooklyn Campus of the Pratt Institute Libraries mounted the exhibition Pamela Colman Smith: Life and Work in 2019, including books, prints, reproductions of paintings and illustrations, tarot decks, and photographs.

+Academic study

+In 2022, Smith's life and work became the subjects of The Queen of Wands: The Story of Pamela Colman Smith, the Artist Behind the Rider-Waite Tarot Deck, an illustrated biography by Cat Willett.